Kong/icons/README.md

 ### Import

 Icons should be imported individually which allows for proper tree-shaking, so only import the icons you need.

+Notice that since the few styles that are included are inlined, there is no stylesheet to import.

 ```html
 <template>